-TourPro is a tool within Trans Mod that is designed to create multi-leg tours out of truckload or multistop shipments.
-Using a set of user defined parameters, the system uses brute force optimization to check each shipment against others that match the criteria to see if a tour objective is met.
+TourPro is a tool within TransMod that is designed to create multi-leg tours out of truckload or multistop shipments.
+Using a set of user-defined parameters, the system uses brute force optimization to check each shipment against others that match the criteria to see if a tour objective is met.
 At that point, users are given the ability to merge individual or all the tours the system created.
 Tours are shipments paired together into a multi-leg move.

 TourPro is used on a solution that has already been created through TransMod, or upon the initialization of a group of shipments.
-The TourPro menu is launched after a Trans Mod solution has been generated.
+The TourPro menu is launched after a TransMod solution has been generated.

-- rcePro Analysis DRTrack Tour Pro Window Help Easy Solve Solve Merge Tours 277 25 - With the solution files open, select TourPro from the main menu.
+• With the solution files open, click TourPro from the main menu.